The In-Depth Buyer's Guide 2019

 4 main factors come down to picking the top microwaves.

-Why We Like It: The Breville Quick Touch does everything well.
+Why We Like It: The Panasonic NN-SN966S does everything well.
 That’s why it is our best microwave overall.
-It is top rated, with over 1,000 watts and 1.2 cubic feet of space to work with, you won’t have to worry about it being underpowered or wearing out too quickly.
+It is top rated, with over 1,250 watts and 2.2 cubic feet of space to work with, you won’t have to worry about it being underpowered or wearing out too quickly.
 But the model gets really impressive when you start looking at the programming options.
-Best Features- Breville’s handy, high-tech microwave can handle anything.
+Best Features- Panasonic’s handy, high-tech microwave can handle anything.

 WHY IT’S A TOP PICK: The best features on today’s microwaves at an affordable price.

-There’s a Sensor IQ ability to reheat or cook, which senses the steam coming off the food and programs accordingly, and there’s a “Bit More” option as well, which adds extra time based on what you are cooking in case the Sensor IQ doesn’t get it quite right.
+There’s a Genius Sensor ability to reheat or cook, which senses the steam coming off the food and programs accordingly, and it adds extra time based on what you are cooking in case the Genius Sensor doesn’t get it quite right.

 The included turntable is easy to remove for cleaning, and the large programming screen allows you to specify power levels, cooking times, and menu options for shortcuts and more complex cooking tasks.
-If you aren’t a fan of all those automatic options, then there is an amazing 33 different options for menu buttons that can cook a specific kind of food.
-Thank that excellent LED screen, which allows the microwave to provide many more options than traditional models do (seriously, why don’t more microwave have this feature?).
+If you aren’t a fan of all those automatic options, then there are an amazing 14 auto-cook options for menu buttons that can cook a specific kind of food.
 Even the start button stands out and is easy to use.

 Best Countertop Microwave

-Why We Like It: Kenmore’s solid countertop model is especially affordable.
-The Kenmore 7212 is a simple, powerful microwave that’s ideal if you want an effective countertop model that doesn’t try to confuse you with too many features.
+Why We Like It: Toshiba’s solid countertop model is especially affordable.
+The Toshiba EM925A5A-SS is a simple, powerful microwave that’s ideal if you want an effective countertop model that doesn’t try to confuse you with too many features.

 WHY IT’S A TOP PICK: Clean, efficient and highly Affordable, this model is a great middle-of-the-road choice.

-It still offers excellent capabilities like a moisture sensor that automatically adjusts cooking time based on its results, but the six basic smart touch buttons make things easy without the need to learn any new controls.
-The model also sports an interior, Teflon-like finish designed to allow you to wipe down spills easily (although if you are wondering how to clean a microwave that’s truly dirty, we’ve got some more detailed information for you).
-The model also comes in both white and stainless steel, although the stainless version is significantly more expensive, so you may lose out on the excellent cost savings that come with this Kenmore if you go for that option instead.
+It still offers excellent capabilities like nine different menu buttons for specific foods, but the design makes things easy without the need to learn any new controls.
+The model also sports an interior, Teflon-like finish called EasyClean, which is designed to allow you to wipe down spills easily (although if you are wondering how to clean a microwave that’s truly dirty, we’ve got some more detailed information for you).
+The model also comes in both standard and black stainless steel, although the black stainless version is a little more expensive, so you may lose out on the excellent cost savings that come with this Kenmore if you go for that option instead.
 It has 10 power settings.

 Best Over The